catenax-ng/eclipse-tractusx.github.io/docs-kits/kits/behaviour-twin-kit/adoption-view/architecture.md

 In general view, use cases can be categorized dependent on specific criteria:

+- general use case type
+- origin of query
+- origin of data-processing logic

+Depending on these criteria, the use case architecture, graph assets and skills must be adapted.
+Detailed information about how to write dedicated skills can be found in the [Agents KIT](../../knowledge-agents/adoption-view/intro).

 ### GENERAL USE CASE TYPES

-- Data proivder is also consumer and wants result (must implement logic),  starts logic.
-- External consumer wants result (must implement logic), first address is data provider.
+- The *data provider* is also *consumer*.
+It must implement and invoke the logic (skill).
+- An *external consumer* wants to invoke the logic (skill).
+It can – if granted by a *framework agreement* – implement and invoke its own logic (skill) on foreign data and services.
-- Third party implements logic and offers it to consumer.
+- A *third part*y implements the logic (skill) and offers it to a *consumer*.
+A *framework agreement* must exist that allows the execution of such a skill.

-#### ORIGIN OF QUERY
+### ORIGIN OF QUERY

-- Usage data provider (like OEMs) query a calculation services of IP owners (like suppliers) along the supplier chain.
+- *Usage data provider* (like OEMs) query calculation services of IP owners (like suppliers) along the supplier chain.
-- Service providers (like automobile clubs) gather data or insights along the supplier chain in behalf of their customers.
+- *Third party providers of an end-user service* (like automobile clubs) gather data or insights along the supplier chain in behalf of their customers.

-#### ORIGIN OF DATA-PROCESSING LOGIC
+### ORIGIN OF DATA-PROCESSING LOGIC

+- The querying party utilizes its own processing logic (calculation service).
+It wants to query input data from a *data provider*.
-- The querying party knows how to process data, e.g. how to accumulate acquired data.
+- The querying party wants to process its own data with a calculation service at a *calculation service provider*.
-- The data processing party knows how to process data, e.g. which simulation model to chose.
-- A third party offers logic for processing data.

-{TODO}{images/roles}
+- The querying party has no (or not all) data and calculation services.
+It wants to utilize data and services form *data* and *calculation service providers*.